Week Of Outfits Series: A Week Of Thrifted Outfits With Leah From Style Wise

 United by Blue Top | Jeans – #30wears | Frye Shoes | Amalou Purse

 I’ve had this thrifted top for over 4 years.
 The flower applique isn’t usually my style, but the back is low cut, which is flattering and still appropriate to wear to work, so I always feel confident in it.

-My base wardrobe is fairly plain, so I love exuberant details like patterned and block printed kimono jackets.
+My base wardrobe is fairly plain, so I love exuberant details like patterned and block printed flowy jackets.
 This one was made by a company based in North Carolina.